TheGarner/FortAugustus-Airfield/README.md

 * Picnic tables for your packed lunch
 * Portable toilet in case you really need to use the loo.
 * Sadly, no sheep, but would love to add them at some point to add an extra bit of realism to this airfield.

+# Version Changelog
+v1.1 (Released 2nd Sept 2020)
+* Applied fix to windsock and reduced/replaced static aircraft with generic static aircraft to improve performance and a workaround for the aircraft duplication issue if you choose the same plane that is parked at the airport.
+If you have the airfield already installed and do not care for these changes then you can ignore this update.